OpenID for European Digital Identity: An architectural analysis of user-centric identity management

 The distinction becomes even more blurry when considering that identification does not necessarily need to be unique.
 In a large amount of use cases, it suffices that the relying party knows the principal's \emph{partial} identity.\footnote{One classical example is the age requirement for buying alcohol.
 A minimal credential, that still provides sufficent assurance to an online shop, could consist of an age -- or merely a `yes' or `no' -- combined with a verification factor, and signed by a government institution.
 The only necessary information is the binding of the holder (i.e., the buyer) with the partial identity ``someone of legal age'' -- an identity that could be taken up by the majority of people.
 Solely based on these credentials, it is impossible for the shop to know whether multiple successful checkouts were made by the same buyer or not.
-Without extra information (e.g., customer accounts), from the perspective of the shop, the world consists of only two identities: one over the legal age, and one not.} This also becomes apparent in the strong increase of \textbf{role-based access control} mechanisms, over (purely) \emph{identity-based} authorization; amongst others in many cloud service providers (e.g., Google Cloud, Amazon Web Services).\footnote{In the role-based paradigm, entities are identified by their \textbf{roles}: formal placeholders for the \emph{functional positions} in which they can participate in interactions {[}\citeproc{ref-ietf:rfc4949}{21}; \citeproc{ref-iso:24765}{33}{]}.
+Without extra information (e.g., customer accounts), from the perspective of the shop, the world consists of only two identities: one over the legal age, and one not.} This is also apparent in the strong increase of \textbf{role-based access control} mechanisms over (purely) \emph{identity-based} ones, amongst others in many cloud services (e.g., Google Cloud, Amazon Web Services).\footnote{In the role-based paradigm, entities are identified by their \textbf{roles}: formal placeholders for the \emph{functional positions} in which they can participate in interactions {[}\citeproc{ref-ietf:rfc4949}{20}; \citeproc{ref-iso:24765}{30}{]}.